 The origin of this species is West Africa, but it is now widely distributed in both tropical and subtropical countries of the world (Graff 1981, cited by Guerrero et al. 1984).

-However, the African night crawler is only one of the most common species of earthworms that have been identified worldwide as having the best potential for breaking down organic materials.
+However, the African night crawler is only one of the most common species of earthworm that have been identified worldwide as having the best potential for breaking down organic materials.

 These earthworms include the Eisenia fetida (tiger worm) and the closely related E. andrei, Dendrobaena veneta, and Lumbricus rubellus (red wriggler), all from temperate regions, and the Perionyx excavatus, and Perionyx hawayana from the tropics (Edwards and Arancon 2006).

-In addition, the African night crawler, P. excavatus, and D. veneta are aerobic organisms just like other earthworms.
+In addition, the African night crawler, P. excavatus, and D. veneta are:

-They have moisture requirement of 70-90% with optimum at 80-85%; and are highly sensitive to ammonia such as occurs in fresh poultry litter.
+- are highly sensitive to ammonia such as occurs in fresh poultry litter;

 EDWARDS CA, ARANCON NQ.
 2006.
 The science of vermiculture: the use of earthworms in organic waste manangement.
 In: Guerrero R.D.
 III, Guerrero-del Castillo MRA (eds.).
 Vermi Technologies for Developing Countries.
 Proceedings of the International Symposium-Workshop on Vermi Technologies for Developing Countries.
 Nov.
 16-18, 2005, Los Baños, Laguna, Philippines.
 Philippine Fisheries Association, Inc. p.
 1-30.

 GUERRERO RD III.
 2009.
 Vermicompost and Vermimeal Production.
 MARID Agribusiness Technology Guide.
 22 p.